 With traffic reporting and an analytics function, a job portal can help you do this by pushing powerful AI features.
 Multiple analytics layers can capture and present important applicant information to focus on the best candidates in your talent pool.

 For example, iCIMS has a pre-configured Google Tag Manager solution that captures data on every iCIMS portal for users.
 This tool allows you to manage all your website tags—the codes and pixels on your website that gather data—without editing code directly.

 With the iCIMS system, data is cleaned and presented directly in a dashboard.
 This gives you access to more granular trends occurring on your job listings.
 This is how you gain clear data on job clicks, applications started, and more.

 This type of reporting also serves as business intelligence.
 Trend-line visualizations gain key insights into your data and eliminate your reliance on third-party consultants.
 If you use other hiring and recruiting tools that integrate with this feature, you can even use the data to do a more in-depth analysis of your talent pipeline.

-For recruiters and hiring managers, source data is perhaps the most valuable data stored in an ATS.
-It can show exactly how candidates discover your open positions and your organization.
+For recruiters and line Managers, source data is perhaps the most valuable data stored in an ATS.
+It can show exactly how candidates discover your open positions and your organisation.
 By analyzing this data, you can make critical business decisions and improve how you attract and engage talent.

 For example, you could ask a question like, “Which sources are leading the highest number of candidates to my job listings?”
 You can then review data that details the total number of candidates you’ve received by source.
 This will help you see which sources produce candidates and which ones may not be worth as much investment.